ikeepo/to-be-a-programmer/docs/index.md

 # Introduction
-Knowledge that I think I should know to be a better programmer.
+Knowledge that I think I should know to be a better programmer named [ikeepo](https://ikeepo.github.io/).

 # RULES
 1. Fuck Away Learning, Let's Training